asntech/improse/README.md

 	 python setup.py install

-## How to use it
+## Using Improse
+Once you have installed Improse, you can type:
 	improse --help
+to find the avaiable commands and required parameters to run Improse.

+### Improse demo

+To run a demo using Random Forest model and validate it using 10-fold cross-validation, you can type

+	improse --demo

+This will save the results in the current working directory with a folder named 'Improse_results'.
+If you wish to save the results in a specific folder, you can type

+	improse --demo --output ~/path/to/your/folder

+### Select model
+Improse comes with six state-of-the-art machine learning models including Random Forest (RF), Support Vector Machines (SVM), K-Nearest Neighbor (kNN), AdaBoost (AB), Decision Tree (DT) and Naive Bayes (NB).
+Random Forest is the default model.

+To select a model you need to type
+	 --model MODEL_NAME
+MODEL_NAME can be 'rf', 'svm', 'knn', 'ab', 'dt', 'nb' or use 'all' if you want use all models one by one.

+### Define features and feature subsets

+### Run model with cross-validation

+### Run model with test data

+### Make predictions

-### Support
+## Support
-You you have questions, or found any bug in the program, please write to us at khana10[at]mails.tsinghua.edu.cn
+If you have questions, or found any bug in the program, please write to us at khana10[at]mails.tsinghua.edu.cn

-### Cite Us
+## Cite Us
 If you use Improse please cite us:
-* Aziz Khan, Xuegong Zhang, 2016